cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 #### Compiling the spec file into cog_settings.py

-In order to use the configuration found in the spec file within python scripts, it needs to be compiled into python modules.
+In order to use the specification found in the spec file within python scripts, it needs to be compiled into python modules.
 This is done by a tool `cogment.generate`.

 This can be installed along-side the python SDK by doing